serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

 Sample email sent from Serverless Email Demo.
 ```

-Alternatively, if we test for the not-so-happy path i.e. calling without passing in an email address, we get our desired error message:
+Alternatively, if we test for the not-so-happy path, i.e. calling without passing in an email address, we get our desired error message:

 ```
 $ sls invoke local --function send